brainboxdotcc/DPP/docpages/example_programs/the_basics/checking-member-permissions.md

 The easiest way to check member permissions are either the dpp::channel::get_user_permissions or dpp::guild::permission_overwrites method.
 Both do the same under the hood.

-Of course most people do just iterate over the roles of a member to check they for a permission.
+Of course most people do just iterate over the roles of a member to check for a permission.
 But there's also a helper method for that. dpp::guild::base_permissions gets a member's permission taking into account the server owner and role permissions.

 ## Permissions in Interaction events